tlovett1/simple-cache/readme.txt

 For full documentation, questions, feature requests, and support concerning the Simple Cache plugin, please refer to [Github](http://github.com/tlovett1/simple-cache).

 == Changelog ==

+Version 2.0.0 of Simple Cache comes with some useful new features and bug fixes.
+This release was created by [Luis Herranz](https://github.com/luisherranz) and the [Frontity](https://frontity.org/) framework.

+= 2.0.0 =

+Breaking Changes:
+* The REST API is not cached anymore by default

+New Features:
+* Cache REST API setting added in advanced mode.
+* Restore headers setting added to advanced mode.
+This will tell Simple Cache to cache headers and return the same headers when a cache hit occurs.
+* New X-Simple-Cache header.
+HIT/MISS depending on if a cache match is found.

+Bug Fixes:
+* Don't flush the cache when the user edits a draft post

 = 1.7.4 =
 * Fix WP_PLUGIN_DIR constant